• Skip to primary navigation

 • 1 cup dates 14-16 Medjool dates seedless

-• 2 tablespoon dry grated coconut desiccated coconut
+• 2 tbsp dry grated coconut desiccated coconut

 Instructions